SukkoPera/OpenKickstartSwitcherCDTV/README.md

 **IMPORTANT: ALWAYS TURN YOUR CDTV OFF BEFORE MOVING THE SELECTION SWITCHES.**

 #### Flashing Notes
 When flashing the EPROM, make sure that the ROM images you are using are exactly 262144 or 524288 bytes long, and just concatenate them.
 Take care to use the correct byte ordering, as the Amiga hardware expects 16-bit words to be stored in the *big-endian* format (which is NOT the format UAE expects them in, for the record).
+On Unix-like systems you can use the *conv=swab* option of *dd* to change the byte ordering.

-Note that 27C800s and 27C160 are 42-pin EPROMs and most programmers only support chips up to 40 pins.
+27C800s and 27C160 are 42-pin EPROMs and most programmers only support chips up to 40 pins.
 This is the case with [the popular TL866 programmer](http://autoelectric.cn/EN/TL866_main.html), for instance.
 You can get around this limitation with an adapter PCB.
 There are at least two open designs of such an adapter:
 * [One by keirff](https://github.com/keirf/PCB-Projects) (who, interestingly, has his own Kickstart Switcher)
 * [And another one by gaggi](https://github.com/gaggi/27c160-tl866-adapter)